Sveta2732/Svetlana-Portfolio/ml-cyberbullying-detector-api/README.md

 **Goal:**
 Part of an anti-cyberbullying platform for teenagers.
 Detects toxic or harmful messages, suggests safer rephrasing, and logs results for analysis.

+- Demonstrates ability to build **production-ready ML API** with **cloud-based data storage**.
+- API and database allow collecting and storing messages for future analysis or monitoring, even if metrics are not calculated.
+- Shows **full-cycle workflow**: ML modeling, NLP processing, API development, cloud data logging, and practical, user-facing application.

 **Key Features:**
 - Detects toxic text using **pre-trained Hugging Face models**
 - Suggests safer alternatives via Google Gemini API (with local fallback)
-- Logs predictions and rephrased text in AWS MySQL
+- Logs predictions and rephrased text in AWS MySQL for secure storage, future monitoring, and analysis
+- Demonstrates hybrid ML + rule-based NLP pipeline with teen-slang dictionary support
 - Provides a demo interface via Gradio
 - Integrated with web platform for real-time analysis